Augmentation varieties and disk potentials II: Chain maps from cobordisms

-We define cobordism maps as follows.
-Assume that $L \subset X$ is a tame compact Lagrangian cobordism from $\Lambda_- \subset Z_-$ to $\Lambda_+ \subset Z_+$ in the sense of \cite[Definition \ref{I-def:tamepair}]{BCSW1} equipped with a spin structure.
+Now let $L \subset X$ be a tame compact Lagrangian cobordism with concave end $\Lambda_- \subset Z_-$ and convex end $\Lambda_+ \subset Z_+$ equipped with a spin structure.
 We assume that $\Lambda_\pm$ are equipped with Morse data as in Definition \ref{morsedatum2}, and in particular with Morse functions

 To simplify notation define